junitechnology/jpipe/docs/docs/usage.md

 - **Source:** Source operators generate data into the pipeline.
 They have no inputs and one output `Channel`.
 In DAG terms, they are root nodes.
 - **Sink:** Sink operators consume data from the pipeline.
 They have one input and no output `Channel`s.
 Processed data is yielded by the operator on a Go channel, but this is not part of the `Pipeline` anymore.
 In DAG terms, sink operators are leaf nodes.

 The rest of the operators are intermediate operators.
 They have at least one input and at least one output.
-Intermediate operators can be further classified in *combination*, *filtering*, *transformation* and *utility* operators, but that's not relevant at this point.
+Intermediate operators can be further classified in *combination*, *fan-out*, *filtering*, *transformation* and *utility* operators, but that's not relevant at this point.

 <h2>Creating a pipeline</h2>